softlion/NotionSharp/README.md

 [notion-img]: https://github.com/softlion/NotionSharp/raw/master/cover.png

 ## Use Cases

+Spawn a Website displaying the pages built with Notion in a few seconds.
+See below 'kubernetes'.

 Get a RSS representation of all root pages of the main space.
 This also transforms notion data to HTML: